Turning wooden rings

 - Drill the hole using a lathe and stick to the size of the finger.
 Use the chuck to hold the piece as you drill.
 A pilot hole is ideal before you make the hole.
 It directs the bit through the wood piece.

 - Slide the ring onto the spindle.
 Make sure it grips the ring tight so that you turn it around and shape it.
 Avoid pushing the ring too tight so that the wood does not split.
 If it is too loose, the piece comes off.
-When the spindle is long, the ring blank becomes loose and split sloppy.
+When the spindle is long, the ring blank becomes loose and sloppy.
 Turn the lathe, and fit it onto the spindle.
 Turn the spindle to the correct sizable rough sand.
-When the ring goes snug, stop and fit it properly.
+When the ring goes snug, stop and do it properly.

 How to fix a bent ring